The U.S. congressional race that could signal a national shift | CBC News

 He is utterly unconvinced that the Barr campaign's attempt to brand her as a liberal in a deeply conservative state will work.

-"Amy McGrath is a war hero, Amy McGrath is a mother of three who has killed terrorists," he says.
+"Amy McGrath is a war hero.
+Amy McGrath is a mother of three who has killed terrorists," he said.
 "Now, I don't know too many people who have that profile."

 Not everyone is so convinced that McGrath will win, or that this district — which even Chandler describes as "old, rural and white" — is a bellwether for the Democrats' effort to regain control of the House.